-- VMM: fixed MP tables fixes for I/O APIC interrupt routing relevant for ancient SMP guests (e.g. old OS/2 releases) - VMM: support recent VIA CPUs (bug #10005) - VMM: fixed handling of task gates if VT-x/AMD-V is disabled - VMM: page fusion fixes - GUI: network operations manager - GUI: allow taking screenshots of the current VM window content (bug #5561) - GUI: allow automatically sorting of the VM list - GUI: allow starting of headless VMs from the GUI - GUI: allow reset, shutdown and poweroff from the Manager window - GUI: allow to globally limit the maximum screen resolution for guests - GUI: show the full medium part on hovering the list of recently used ISO images - GUI: do not create additional folders when a new machine has a separator character in its name (bug #6541) - GUI: don't crash on terminate if the settings dialog is still open (bug #9973) - GUI: consider scaled DPI values when display fonts on Windows hosts (bug #9864) - GUI: if a bridged network interface cannot be found, don't refuse to start the VM but allow the user to change the setting immediately (bug) - Snapshots: fixed a crash when restoring an old snapshot when powering off a VM (bugs #9364, #9604, #10491) - Clipboard: disable the clipboard by default for new VMs (see chapter 13.3.2.3, Clipboard, page 206).
-It can be enabled at any time using the VM menu. - Settings: sanitise the name of VM folders and settings file (bug #10549) - Settings: allow to store the iSCSI initiator secret encrypted - NAT: improvements for the built-in TFTP server (bugs #7385, #10286) - NAT: fixed memory leak when disabling the NAT engine (bug #10801) - E1000: 802.1q VLAN support (bug #10429) - Storage: implemented burning of audio CDs in passthrough mode - Storage: fixed audio CD passthrough for certain media players - Storage: implemented support for discarding unused image blocks through TRIM for SATA and IDE and UNMAP for SCSI when using VDI images - Storage: added support for QED images - Storage: added support for QCOW (full support for v1 and readonly support for v2 images) - Storage: added readonly support for VHDX images - USB: don't crash if a USB device is plugged or unplugged when saving or loading the VM state (SMP guests only)

-- Solaris additions: added support for X.org Server 1.11 and 1.12 - Solaris additions: switched to using an in-kernel mouse driver - Windows hosts: no need to recreate host-only adapters after a VirtualBox update - Windows hosts: updated toolchain; make the source code compatible to VC 2010 and enable some security-related compiler options - Windows Additions: fixed memory leak in VBoxTray (bug #10808)
+- GUI: if a bridged network interface cannot be found, don't refuse to start the VM but allow the user to change the setting immediately - Snapshots: fixed a crash when restoring an old snapshot when powering off a VM (bugs #9364, #9604, #10491) - Clipboard: disable the clipboard by default for new VMs (see chapter 13.3.2.3, Clipboard, page 210).
+It can be enabled at any time using the VM menu. - Settings: sanitise the name of VM folders and settings file (bug #10549) - Settings: allow to store the iSCSI initiator secret encrypted - NAT: improvements for the built-in TFTP server (bugs #7385, #10286) - NAT: fixed memory leak when disabling the NAT engine (bug #10801) - E1000: 802.1q VLAN support (bug #10429) - Storage: implemented burning of audio CDs in passthrough mode - Storage: fixed audio CD passthrough for certain media players - Storage: implemented support for discarding unused image blocks through TRIM for SATA and IDE and UNMAP for SCSI when using VDI images - Storage: added support for QED images - Storage: added support for QCOW (full support for v1 and readonly support for v2 images) - Storage: added readonly support for VHDX images - USB: don't crash if a USB device is plugged or unplugged when saving or loading the VM state (SMP guests only) - Solaris additions: added support for X.org Server 1.11 and 1.12 - Solaris additions: switched to using an in-kernel mouse driver - Windows hosts: no need to recreate host-only adapters after a VirtualBox update - Windows hosts: updated toolchain; make the source code compatible to VC 2010 and enable some security-related compiler options - Windows Additions: fixed memory leak in VBoxTray (bug #10808)